WhiteMagic2014/tts-edge-java/README.md

     Voice voice = TTSVoice.provides().stream().filter(v -> v.getShortName().equals("zh-CN-XiaoyiNeural")).collect(Collectors.toList()).get(0);
     String content = "你好，有什么可以帮助你的吗";
     String fileName = new TTS(voice, content)
+                .findHeadHook()
                 .fileName("file name")// You can customize the file name; if omitted, a random file name will be generated.
+                .overwrite(false) // When the specified file name is the same, it will either overwrite or append to the file.
-//                .formatMp3()  // default mp3.
+                .formatMp3()  // default mp3.
 //                .formatOpus() // or opus
 //                .voicePitch()
 //                .voiceRate()